-First, we want every Christian to consider the text and principles from our Sunday morning sermon more deeply and personally.
-Second, we want to encourage parents and family leaders to lead their families in home study.
-Ultimately our goal is that this will be one tool for developing Christian leaders.
+For months with a fifth Sunday we don’t meet in the evening.
+Rather we want to focus on personal Bible study or working on our closeness as individual families.
+We encourage parents and family leaders to lead their families in home study.
+Our goal is that this will be one tool for developing Christian leaders.

 We seek godly, Christian men to be our leaders.
-We want to encourage leadership and Bible study in the home.
+We want to support leadership and Bible study in the home.
 Christian dads have the ultimate responsibility to teach their children spiritually.

-We would love to have you as our guest in our morning Bible class and worship.
-But we also invite you to be with us as we serve together.
-Our desire is help every Christian to be strengthened in their faith and love.
+We would love to have you as our guest in our Sunday or Wednesday Bible classes and worship.
+But we also invite you to be with us as we serve together in the community.
+Our desire is to help every Christian be strengthened in their faith and love.